Akashjain008/FileUploaderServer/README.md

 ## Getting started, standard way (no containerization)

-If you want to run NET.ts "standard way" using the `npm` instead of `docker-compose`.
+If you want to run PE File Uploader "standard way" using the `npm` instead of `docker-compose`.
-You are free to do it just keep in mind that I develop the NET.ts project on node version 16.
-Note: you need to set env variables defined in `.env.local` file.
-On mac OS you can use `source .env.local` and `export NODE_ENV PORT API_KEY_TOKEN` + other envs from `.env.local` if any.

 Install dependencies: